aws-samples/auto-healing-persistent-virtual-network-functions/README.md

 ## Cleanup

-Delete the AWS SAM application with ``sam delete –-stack-name <stack-name>`` or the underlying AWS CloudFormation stack by deleting it from the AWS CloudFormation management console.
+Delete the AWS SAM application with ``sam delete –-stack-name <stack-name> --region <region>`` or the underlying AWS CloudFormation stack by deleting it from the AWS CloudFormation management console.

 This operation triggers the stack resource deletion, including the usage of [AWS CloudFormation Custom Resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) with the [Custom Resource Helper](https://github.com/aws-cloudformation/custom-resource-helper) package and [Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) for the code dependencies.